stepvda/published/mindfuck3.md

 So how would you start to collect actual humand thoughts in a way that can be exploited to do something meaningfull?
 You need to start by defining the data structure.
 Unlike the weather human thoughts can be structured and captured as follows:
  - Language with words and phrases
- - Emotional state (curiosity, fear, hate, love, anger, ...)
+ - Emotional state (curiosity, fear, hate, love, anger, ...) => can be derived from vital signs
  - Vital signs (hearth rithme, stress, breathing, ...)
 These 3 combined form a single data point that is collected for machine learning.
 This forms a database of converted data from its initial analogue form to an abstraction in digital format.